 Normally, the brain can quickly adjust its own levels of activity and consciousness as needed.
 The brain makes these adjustments based on information it receives from the eyes, ears, skin, and other sensory organs.
 For example, the brain can decrease its metabolic activity and induce sleep.

-The brain's ability to adjust its activity and consciousness levels can be impaired in several ways:
+The brain's ability to adjust its activity and consciousness levels is impaired when

 Periods of impaired consciousness can be short or long.
 The degree of impairment can range from slight to severe:

-Some of these causes interfere with the delivery of needed substances to the brain or the body's ability to use them.
-Examples are a very low or high level of sugar in the blood (hypoglycemia or hyperglycemia), a very low level of oxygen in the blood, and the sudden stopping of the heart's pumping (cardiac arrest).
-For example, having diabetes increases the risk of stupor or coma because diabetes can cause the blood sugar level to become too low or too high.
+Some causes interfere with the delivery of needed substances to the brain or with the body's ability to use them.
+Examples are a very low or very high blood sugar level, a very low level of oxygen in the blood, and the sudden stopping of the heart's pumping (cardiac arrest).
+Having diabetes increases the risk of stupor or coma because diabetes can cause the blood sugar level to become too low or too high.